houtianze/bypy/README.md

 - Latest feature: Multiprocessing added to directory upload / download / sync（`--processes`）

 ---
 This is a Python client for Baidu Yun (a.k.a PCS - Personal Cloud Storage), an online storage website offering 2 TB (fast) free personal storage.
-This main purpose is to be able to utilize this stoarge service under Linux environment (console), e.g. Raspberry Pi.
+This main purpose is to be able to utilize this storage service under Linux environment (console), e.g. Raspberry Pi.

-**Due to Baidu PC permission restrictions, this program can only access your `/apps/bypy` directoy at Baidu PCS**
+**Due to Baidu PC permission restrictions, this program can only access your `/apps/bypy` directory at Baidu PCS**

 **(Fixed) ~~It's said the Baidu PCS API won't return more than 1000 items inside a directory ( #285 )，if this is true，you won't be able to see / download some files if you have a directory with more than 1000 files on Baidu Cloud~~**